ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 $$\frac{\Gamma \vdash A \; \mathrm{type}}{\Gamma, z:\sum_{x:A} \sum_{y:A} x =_A y \vdash \Delta_{A}(\Delta_A^{-1}(z)) \equiv z:\sum_{x:A} \sum_{y:A} x =_A y}$$

+Thus, these identity types can be called **negative identity types**, in contrast to the Martin-Löf identity types, which can be called **positive identity types**.

 \begin{theorem}
 The standard J-rule holds: given any type $A$, and any type family $C(z)$ indexed by elements $z:\sum_{x:A} \sum_{y:A} x =_A y$, and given any dependent function $t:\prod_{x:A} C(\Delta_A(x))$ which says that for all elements $x:A$,  there is an element of the type defined by substituting the diagonal at $x:A$ into $C$, $C(\Delta_A(x))$, one can construct a dependent function $\mathrm{ind}_{\sum_{x:A} \sum_{y:A} x =_A y}(t):\prod_{z:\sum_{x:A} \sum_{y:A} x =_A y} C(z)$ such that for all $x:A$, $\mathrm{ind}_{\sum_{x:A} \sum_{y:A} x =_A y}(\Delta_A(x)) \equiv t(x):C(\Delta_A(x))$.
 \end{theorem}